rightjs/rightjs-docs/docs/en/docs/core/util.md

     $(String element_id) -> Element
     $(Element element)   -> Element

-Finds an element by its ID or prepares an existing element
+Finds an element by its ID or prepares an existing element.

     $('some-id');
     $(element);